 Thankfully, depending on what’s causing the headaches, there’s a range of treatments available and you could be waking up headache-free before you know it!

 It’s time to take your life back and get rid of those frustrating morning headaches.
-The first step is to take our online sleep assessment to see if your symptoms could be an indication of sleep apnea.
+The first step is to take our free sleep assessment to see if your symptoms could be an indication of sleep apnea.

 After reviewing your results, we may suggest that you complete a sleep study, which you can do in your own home.
 During the study, a sensor will collect your sleep data, which we can use to determine whether you have sleep apnea.
 The data from your test will be sent to a health care professional to analyse and you’ll receive a treatment recommendation a few days later.